sbanjara/cs310-tic-tac-toe/README.md

 ## Running this Program
    The necessary tools to run this program are JDK 1.8, Netbeans, and Gradle.
-Once you have all these tools, you can clone the repository in your workstation by running this command (git clone https://github.com/sbanjara/cs310-tic-tac-toe).
-If you want to clone it in the desktop, please make sure to change the directory to desktop (cd desktop) and then clone it (git clone https://github.com/sbanjara/cs310-tic-tac-toe).
+Once you have these tools ready, you can clone the repository in your workstation by running this command at the command prompt (**git clone https://github.com/sbanjara/cs310-tic-tac-toe**).
+If you want to clone it in the desktop, please make sure to change the directory to desktop (by running **cd desktop** command in the command prompt) and then clone it (**git clone https://github.com/sbanjara/cs310-tic-tac-toe**).